Care, maintenance and safety instructions for man-made fibre ropes

 - Avoid contamination by chemicals or fumes.
 If contamination is suspected, wash man-made fibre ropes in cold running water e.g. by hosing.

-- Avoid build-up of excessive turn in ropes.
+- Avoid build-up of excessive turns in ropes.
 If this condition has occurred, loops will form, and, if loaded, strand distortion and loss of strength will result.
-Work excessive twist over end of rope before straining.
+Work excessive twists over the end of the rope before straining.

 - Ropes should always be correctly coiled, reeled and stowed.
 Ropes running on winches should be pulled off tangentially to avoid kinks or bends.